5 Best WordPress Image Optimization Plugins Compared [2022]

 WP Compress: The Overall Experience

-Overall, WP Compress is the best WordPress image optimizer plugin that comes with an easy-to-use interface as you would expect it to be.
-As it’s designed for agency owners to offer to clients, the plugin can essentially be configured and then completely ignored after that as it will handle image optimization on autopilot.
+Overall, WP Compress is the best WordPress image optimizer plugin with an easy-to-use interface as you would expect it to be.
+As it’s designed for agency owners to offer to clients, the plugin can essentially be configured and then wholly ignored after that, as it will handle image optimization on autopilot.

-If for any reason the image wasn’t already optimized, you would be able to optimize it and if you wish to restore the original image because you would prefer to serve it in full-resolution then you can always exclude an image from optimization which means that WP Compress will essentially ignore that image until you then choose to optimize it again manually.
+If, for any reason, the image wasn’t already optimized, you would be able to optimize it.
+Suppose you wish to restore the original image because you would prefer to serve it in full resolution.
+In that case, you can always exclude an image from optimization, meaning that WP Compress will essentially ignore that image until you choose to optimize it again manually.

-This is definitely a useful feature to have because there are always a select few images that you would really prefer to serve in full resolution for the best viewing experience even if it results in a slight reduction in website speed.
+This is a helpful feature because there are always a few images you would prefer to serve in full resolution for the best viewing experience, even if it slightly reduces website speed.

 WP Compress: Results

-In our test, WP Compress came just ahead of Imagify and OptiMole by managing to compress the image a whopping 94%.
-The plugin was set to intelligent while the other WordPress image optimization plugins in this list were set to their highest levels of compression respectively.
+In our test, WP Compress came just ahead of Imagify and OptiMole by compressing the image a whopping 94%.
+The plugin was set to intelligent, while the other WordPress image optimization plugins in this list were set to their highest compression levels, respectively.

-OptiMole came in tied first place with Imagify (coming up next) which is absolutely amazing.
-An image of 4.3 MB was compressed all the way down to 102 KB which is very impressive considering there is no noticeable visible difference between optimized and unoptimized images.
+OptiMole came in tied first place with Imagify (coming up next), which is fantastic.
+An image of 4.3 MB was compressed to 102 KB, which is impressive, considering there is no noticeable visible difference between optimized and unoptimized images.

 WP Compress: The Verdict

-WP Compress is a great WordPress image optimization plugin for WordPress design, development agencies, and while it does look quite expensive at first – it really isn’t.
+WP Compress is a great WordPress image optimization plugin for WordPress design and development agencies, and while it does look quite expensive at first – it isn’t.

-All thumbnails are free – so you actually get an unbelievable 1,000 images for only $9 per month.
+All thumbnails are free – so you get an unbelievable 1,000 images for only $9 monthly.

-I really like this free photo compressor because it really makes image optimization an afterthought – once you install it and choose your settings, you don’t really need to worry about and waste time optimizing each image individually.
+I like this free photo compressor because it makes image optimization an afterthought.
+Once you install it and choose your settings, you don’t need to worry about and waste time optimizing each image individually.

 Honorable Mention: TinyPNG